Theories of Learning

 Factors Influencing Operant Conditioning

-Several factors affect response rate, resistance to extinction and how quickly a response is acquired.
+In operant conditioning, several factors affect response rate, resistance to extinction and how quickly a response is acquired.

 - Magnitude of reinforcement